mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 While this example might sound silly, it's actually not too far off from the strategies of dumping data into [AWS S3](https://aws.amazon.com/s3/) versus a database, or to some degree storing it in a [highly-structured SQL vs. flexible NoSQL database]({{  site.baseurl  }}/SQL_vs_NoSQL).
 The dresser and closet isn't automatically the best approach $-$ logging data, for example, is written far more than it's read, so a "pile of clothes" approach of saving raw output to S3 can actually work well.

 ### Big O notation
 While it makes intuitive sense that it's easier to dig a hole with a shovel than a hammer, how do we quantify the difference in performance?
-Timing how long it takes to dig is a good metric, but we'd probably want something like _seconds per cubic foot_ to account for holes of different sizes.
+The _number of seconds_ it takes to dig is a good metric, but to deal with holes of differing sizes, we'd probably want something more like _seconds per cubic foot_.

 This only gets us part of the way, though $-$ how do we account for shovels that are different sizes, or the people doing the digging?
 A bodybuilder with a hammer can dig a hole faster than a toddler with a shovel, but that doesn't mean the hammer is a better digging tool.